csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 - Complex computational problems
 - Problems that are hard to experiment on
     - Simulations with decade-long timescales
-- Very time consuming or even impossible to <br> solve on a standard computer
+- Many of these are very time consuming, or even<br>
+  impossible to solve on a standard computer

 # Application areas